faizilham/msc-thesis/main/ch4_simple_model.typ

 The soundness of our overall analysis depends on the correctness of safely-reachable property.
 This is because later in the utilization analysis, the analysis determines which value should be marked as utilized based on the Sources function, which depends on SafeReach function.
 The set #box($sigma = "SafeReach"(p, e)$) is safely reachable if either there is only at most one reference ($abs(sigma) < 2$) or all references in $sigma$ are construction calls that are alive exclusively from each other.
 Construction calls $f$ and $g$ are exclusively alive if there are no program path that calls both $f$ and $g$.
 In other words, the CFG nodes in which $f$ and $g$ are called, which are $mono(p_f: lbl(e_f) = f(...))$ and $mono(p_g: lbl(e_g) = g(...))$, are not ancestor of each other.

 We provide the full proof of this property in @apx:SafeReachProof.
 In short, we prove that if there are two construction calls that are not exclusively alive, i.e. one call's node is an ancestor to the other, the ancestor call must be included in the occluded set.
-Since the result of SafeReach always excludes the occluded set if there are more than one reachable definitions, its member cannot be an ancestor to each other, and thus excludively alive to each other.
+Since the result of SafeReach always excludes the occluded set if there are more than one reachable definitions, its member cannot be an ancestor to each other, and thus exclusively alive to each other.

-// TODO:
 ] /* End of Safely Reachable Value */

 #[
 #let evalbracket = evalbracket.with(sub:"UA")
 #let evalentry = evalentry.with(sub:"UA")
 #let evalexit = evalexit.with(sub:"UA")
+// #show math.equation.where(block: true): set block(spacing: 1em)

 === Utilization analysis with safely-reachable values

 A lot of work for utilization analysis is already done by the safely-reachable analysis.
 The utilization analysis becomes quite simple: resolve the arguments into the set of safely-reachable construction call sites using the Source function, then mark those values as utilized.
-We use the similar lattices as in the backward analysis.
+We use the same lattices as in the backward analysis.

 $
   U = "OrderLat"(angles(bot, "UT", top)) \
-  S = "MapLat"("Cons" -> U) \
+  S = "MapLat"("Cons" -> U)
 $

-The constraint functions $evalbracket("_") :: "Node" -> S$ are defined by @eq:ForwardUtil, given $sp = evalentry(p)$.
+The transfer functions $evalbracket("_") :: "Node" -> S$ are defined by @eq:ForwardUtil, given $sp = evalentry(p)$.

 $
   &evalentry(mono("start")) &&= { f |-> bot | f in "Cons" }\